JuliaGizmos/GtkReactive.jl/docs/src/index.md

 julia> image = testimage("lighthouse");
 ```

+For what follows, it may be worth reminding readers that julia arrays
+are indexed as `image[row, column]`, whereas for graphics we usually
+think in terms of `(x, y)`.
+Since `x` corresponds to `column` and `y`
+corresponds to `row`, some operations will require that we swap the
+first and second indices.

 Zoom and pan interactions all work through a [`ZoomRegion`](@ref) signal; let's
 create one for this image:
 ```jldoctest demo2